ttvand/ttvand.github.io/_posts/2016-07-09-Winning approach of the Facebook V Kaggle competition.md

 I wrote an [interactive Shiny application](https://tvdwiele.shinyapps.io/Facebook-V/) to research these interactions for a subset of the places.
 Feel free to explore the data yourself!

 ## <a name="probDef"><a> Problem definition
+The main difficulty of this problem is the extended number of classes (places).
+With 8.6 million test records there are about a trillion (10^12) place-observation combinations.
+Luckily, most of the classes have a very low conditional probability given the data (x, y, time and accuracy).
+The major strategy on the forum to reduce the complexity consisted of calculating a classifier for many x-y rectangular grids.
+This approach makes the complexity manageable but is likely to lose a significant amount of information since the data is so variable.
+I decided to model the problem with a single model in order to avoid to end up with a model with a high variance.
+The lack of clear spatial patterns in the exploratory analysis supports this approach.

 ## <a name="strategy"><a> Strategy

+Generating a single classifier for all places would be infeasible even with a powerful cluster.
+My approach consists of a stepwise strategy in which the conditional place probability is only calculated for a set of place candidates.
+A simplification of the overall strategy is shown below:

 {% include image.html url="/img/Strategy4.png" description="High level strategy" %}